pauljickling/notes/javascript/react/react.md

 ```

 Finally, it is important to remember that in Javascript class methods are not bound by default, therefore you will need to call the `bind()` method so the provided `this` value will pass its context along.

+Typically the constructor function will contain a line of code like this for every component method:

+`this.{method name} = this.{method name}.bind(this)`